 Are robots coming for your job?
 In manufacturing, the answer isn’t a simple yes or no. After all, different studies tell different stories.

-A 2013 analysis by Oxford University said automation could replace half the world’s jobs.
+A 2013 analysis by Oxford University said automation could replace half of US jobs.
 A later forecast from the Organisation for Economic Cooperation and Development (OECD) concluded that tech’s impact would be notable but less severe.
 What’s indisputable is that digital transformation is changing the nature of work.
 In manufacturing, for instance, software isn’t so much devouring employment as it is transforming it.

 While routine administrative and assembly-line tasks are being handed over to machines, trends such as automation, convergence, and sustainability are creating brand-new jobs that didn’t exist before.
 New roles need new skills, and upskilling for the future sometimes includes a mix of aptitudes that haven’t been combined in the past.